Tar-Calion/packt-free-book-reminder/README.md

 ## GitHub Workflow

 The project includes a GitHub Actions workflow defined in `.github/workflows/run_reminder.yml`.
-This workflow is triggered on a schedule (daily at 4 AM UTC), on pushes to the `main` branch, and on pull requests to the `main` branch.
+This workflow is triggered on a schedule, on pushes to the `main` branch, and on pull requests to the `main` branch.

 ### Environment Variables